Note: M1 is not a bank. M1 Savings Accounts are furnished by B2 Bank, NA, Member FDIC.

 High-yield savings on M1

 *Obtaining stated APY (annual percentage yield) or opening an account does not require a minimum account balance.
 Stated APY is valid from date of account opening.
 Account fees may reduce earnings.
-Variable APY rate subject to paid M1 Plus subscription.
+Higher APY rate subject to paid M1 Plus subscription.
+Rates are subject to change.
 Stated APY (annual percentage yield) for M1 Savings accounts is subject to change prior to product launch due to changing federal funds rate.

-M1 Spend is a wholly-owned operating subsidiary of M1 Holdings Inc. M1 is not a bank.
-M1 Savings Accounts are furnished by B2 Bank NA, Member FDIC.
+M1 is not a bank.
+M1 Spend is a wholly-owned operating subsidiary of M1 Holdings Inc. M1 Savings Accounts are furnished by B2 Bank, NA, Member FDIC.